You create farms using the Farms page.

 Schedule Power Management

-- For weekends or night hours when you know that your end users will not be using their desktops or remote applications, you can have a schedule for zero or a low number of powered-on servers.
+- For weekends or night hours when you know that your end users will not be using their desktops or remote applications, you can have a schedule for zero or a low number of powered-on VMs.

-- For specific days or specific hourly stretches that you can predict will have increased end-user demand, you can have a schedule that increases the minimum number of powered-on servers to be available to meet that demand.
+- For specific days or specific hourly stretches that you can predict will have increased end-user demand, you can have a schedule that increases the minimum number of powered-on VMs to be available to meet that demand.

 - Click the + icon to add the first row in the Schedule Power Management section.